Tortar/PowerPointAudio-Extractor/README.md

 Don't worry about moving on with the slides: a cute bell sound will warn you ! (you can change the new_slide.wav sound if you don't like it, you just have to mantain the same name for the new file)

+Warning : the script is tested on windows so probably on any other operating system will give some error (open a issue in this case).

 # Simplified Procedure : using exe_extractor folder

 Thanks to the .exe file inside the exe_extractor folder, you can run the program even without installing python.